cssimms/tictactactics/docs/progress_log.md

 styles:
 - Do not use default font.
 Go choose one from googlefonts.
+- info box should be hidden behind a ? logo or something
 - Box to left with site info needs more styling - space out links
 - Main box styling on splash page needs styling - links should be spaced our more, use nicer fonts